-Problem with Simple Convolution Layers
+Problem With Convolution Layers Without Padding

-- For a gray scale (n x n) image and (f x f) filter/kernel, the dimensions of the image resulting from a convolution operation is (n – f + 1) x (n – f + 1).
+- For a grayscale (n x n) image and (f x f) filter/kernel, the dimensions of the image resulting from a convolution operation is (n – f + 1) x (n – f + 1).

-For example, for an (8 x 8) image and (3 x 3) filter, the output resulting after convolution operation would be of size (6 x 6).
+For example, for an (8 x 8) image and (3 x 3) filter, the output resulting after the convolution operation would be of size (6 x 6).
 Thus, the image shrinks every time a convolution operation is performed.
 This places an upper limit to the number of times such an operation could be performed before the image reduces to nothing thereby precluding us from building deeper networks.

 - Also, the pixels on the corners and the edges are used much less than those in the middle.

-Clearly, pixel A is touched in just one convolution operation and pixel B is touched in 3 convolution operations, while pixel C is touched in 9 convolution operations.
+- Clearly, pixel A is touched in just one convolution operation and pixel B is touched in 3 convolution operations, while pixel C is touched in 9 convolution operations.
 In general, pixels in the middle are used more often than pixels on corners and edges.
-Consequently, the information on the borders of images are not preserved as well as the information in the middle.
+Consequently, the information on the borders of images is not preserved as well as the information in the middle.

-Padding Input Images
+Effect Of Padding On Input Images

-- This increases the contribution of the pixels at the border of the original image by bringing them into the middle of the padded image.
+This increases the contribution of the pixels at the border of the original image by bringing them into the middle of the padded image.
 Thus, information on the borders is preserved as well as the information in the middle of the image.

 Types of Padding

-where * represents a convolution operation.
+* represents a convolution operation.

-- Same Padding: In this case, we add ‘p’ padding layers such that the output image has the same dimensions as the input image.
+Same Padding: In this case, we add ‘p’ padding layers such that the output image has the same dimensions as the input image.